petersn/web-sploosh-kaboom/README.md

 of the code is determined, it can be reverse engineered from machine code into a C approximation using PowerPC reverse engineering tools.
-Ghidra was used to approximate the C code for the Sploosh Kaboom board generation algorithm and the Random Number Generator of Wind Waker.
+Ghidra was used to approximate the C code for the Sploosh Kaboom board generation algorithm and the Random Number Generator of The Wind Waker.
 Pseudocode of the findings is as
 follows:

 #### Board Generation Algorithm